 Built over a span of 32 years (1910-1942), this large, granite church is a prime example of early twentieth-century gothic architecture.
 Open to visitors May 1 to Oct 30, the church also hosts the Musique Saint-Bernard concert series throughout the summer months.

 Cape Forchu Lightstation, an “applecore” style lighthouse, is situated 11 km (7 mi) from the town of Yarmouth.
-Constructed in 1962 to replace the original lighthouse built in 1839, the still-operating lightstation is Nova Scotia’s 2nd most photographed lighthouse and a much visited tourist destination.
+Constructed in 1962 to replace the original lighthouse built in 1839, the still-operating lightstation is one of Nova Scotia’s most popular and most photographed lighthouses and a much visited tourist destination.